josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/🦑_CRAKEN_Cartography/🜁_whole_tree_trauma_informed_craken_translation.md

 - United States Holocaust Memorial Museum, **Nazi-era Antisemitic Propaganda Poster** — notes Nazi propaganda’s false myth of “international Jewry” and the octopus over the globe as a common visual metaphor for that conspiracy claim.
 - Library of Congress, **Josef Plank / Seppla, Churchill as an octopus** — records Axis propaganda portraying Churchill as part of a supposed Jewish conspiracy, shown as an octopus fastening tentacles on the globe.
 - AJC Translate Hate, **Control** — background on antisemitic “Jewish control” conspiracy tropes.
-- Original Polaris node: **🦑 C.R.A.K.E.N.: Calcaneus Reflexion Anti-Kraken Ecological Navigation System**.
+- Original Polaris node: **🦑 C.R.A.K.E.N.: cancellous Reflexion Anti-Kraken Ecological Navigation System**.
 - Related Polaris node: **📿 Whole Tree Process Stack**.

 ---